loginmycode/LearningNotes/designpatterns/designpatterns.md

 Note:-
  - important things are kept in `backticks`

+1. xxdd
+2. hvhjhjvkj
+  - jkjggk
+      -

 ## What's a design pattern?
         Design patterns are typical solutions to commonly occurring problems in software design.
         They are like pre-made blueprints that you can customize to solve a recurring design problem in your code.

 ## Design Patterns :

-Creational patterns :
+`Creational patterns`  :
         provide object creation mechanisms that increase flexibility and reuse of existing code.

-Structural patterns
+`Structural patterns`:-
-        explain how to assemble objects and classes into larger structures, while keeping these structures flexible and efficient.
+ - explain how to assemble objects and classes into larger structures,

-Behavioral patterns
+   - while keeping these structures flexible and efficient.

+`Behavioral patterns`
-        take care of effective communication and the assignment of responsibilities between objects.
+ - take care of effective communication and the assignment of responsibilities between objects.

+`Creational patterns` :
-Creational patterns : These patterns provide various object creation mechanisms, which increase flexibility and reuse of existing code.
+  - These patterns provide various object creation mechanisms, which increase flexibility and reuse of existing code.

         -Factory Method
                         Factory Method is a creational design pattern that provides an interface for creating objects in a superclass,